Advice for clinically extremely vulnerable people

 - things you would need for an overnight stay (for example, medication, pyjamas, toothbrush and snacks)

-your advanced care plan (only if you have one)
+your advanced care plan (if you have one)

 Government guidance for clinically extremely vulnerable people